-The following principles will apply: The introduction and operation of new technologies in the workshop will be carried out only with the consent of the employer and the Union on the behalf of its members concerned. • The employer reinvests the cost savings from implementation in areas that support and provide more and better jobs. • New skills or responsibilities will be rewarded with a higher salary.
-New technology will only be introduced if: • The total number of jobs will be maintained.
+The following principles will apply: The introduction and operation of new technologies in the workshop will be carried out only with the consent of the employer and the Union on the behalf of its members concerned.
+The employer reinvests the cost savings from implementation in areas that support and provide more and better jobs.
+New skills or responsibilities will be rewarded with a higher salary.
+New technology will only be introduced if: The total number of jobs will be maintained.
 It does not benefit one group of workers at the expense of another.
 Proper training is provided to employees.
-Employees are rewarded for new skills It does not include monitoring and/or tracking functions without consent There are clear and fair principles for any use by employees There are clear and ran principles for any use by employees.
-There are no nonsetive health and safety issues.
-Inere are no negative health and safety issues.
-It will be implemented fairly and equitably. • It will be implemented fairly and equitably.
-Orango [10,19] The Orange telecommunications group signed an agreement on measures (France) The Orange telecommunications group signed an agreement on measures (France) accompanying its digital transformation in 2010.
+Employees are rewarded for new skills.
+It does not include monitoring and/or tracking functions without consent.
+There are clear and fair principles for any use by employees.
+It will be implemented fairly and equitably.
+Orange (France) The Orange telecommunications group signed an agreement on measures accompanying its digital transformation in 2016.
 This was allegedly the first agreement of one of the 40 companies listed on the Paris Stock Exchange which is dedicated exclusively to digital transformation.
 The purpose of the agreement was to highlight both the opportunities and risks presented by the digital transformation.
 It applied to the company's 96,000 French employees and also indirectly to each member of the group's 154,000 employees.
-The aim was to achieve a 'balanced position' between two contrasting approaches: accepting the digital transformation 'unconditionally' and refusing to enter the transformation at all.
+The aim was to achieve a 'balanced position' between two contrasting approaches: accepting the digital transformation i 'unconditionally' and refusing to enter the transformation at all.
 Orange, as a 'committed and responsible employer', sees this process as a way to improve employees' working conditions.
 The agreement was signed by the group and three unions.
 The agreement has 4 key areas, of which we mention the Social Dialogue, which is closely related to the introduction of modern technologies (other areas are discussed below).
 The following principles and rules are included in the field of Social Dialogue: Digital transformation is a process and, if new developments occur, the agreement needs to be changed.
 Transformation thus becomes the subject of social dialogue.
 The management of the Orange Group presents its digital affairs policy to the Central Works Council and other boards once a year.
 A new body, the National Council for Digital Transformation, will also be set up to act as a forum for strategic social dialogue.
 It will consist of management members and three representatives for each participating union.
 This body will work on 'potential medium and long-term aspects' and will offer its expertise to employee representative bodies.
-It will also monitor the productivity going concreted by digitalisation in order to shannel some of productivity gains generated by digitalisation in order to channel some of
+It will also monitor the productivity gains generated by digitalisation in order to channel some of these gains into improving working conditions.
+[22]